Install Docker Desktop on Linux

 $ sudo usermod -aG kvm $USER

-Log out and log back in so that your group membership is re-evaluated.
+Sign out and sign back in so that your group membership is re-evaluated.

 Docker Desktop terms